YAZZYD/static-webapp-on-docker/README.md

    docker compose up -d local
    ```

-The app will be accessible at: [http://localhost:8080](http://localhost:8080)
+The app will be accessible at: [http://localhost:8080](http://localhost:8080) (we've set a different port so you can ensure it works both ways)

 ---